MicrosoftDocs/OData-docs/Odata-docs/client/v6/code-generation-tool.md

 - [OData Connected Service](https://visualstudiogallery.msdn.microsoft.com/b343d0eb-6493-44c2-b558-13a0408d013f) lets app developers connect their applications to OData Services (both V3 & V4) and generate the client proxy files for the services.
 It supports following Visual Studio:

 	- Visual Studio 2015

+- [Unchase OData Connected Service](https://marketplace.visualstudio.com/items?itemName=Unchase.unchaseodataconnectedservice) is a Visual Studio extension to generate C# or VB client proxy files for the OData web services (both V3 & V4) with some customization.
+It supports following Visual Studio:

+	- Visual Studio 2017
+	- Visual Studio 2019

 The following part will mainly focus on how to use the OData Connected Service to generate client proxy file.